-The first time I ever heard about the ECA stack was back in my college years–the early 90′s.
+The first time I ever heard about the ECA stack was back in my college years–the early 90’s.
 A new bodybuilding magazine called MuscleMedia 2000 came out around that time (published by Bill Phillips).
 The writers (and the people they interviewed) actually discussed steroids in a straightforward and honest way.
 I had never seen that before and found it quite refreshing (and surprising).
 Most of the bodybuilding magazines I read as a teenager gave me the idea that protein shakes were the secret ingredient to 18-inch arms.
 MuscleMedia 2000 was different: Someone was finally talking about the proverbial elephant in the living room.

 This was around 1993, and most of the over-the-counter “fat burners” from health food stores were fairly worthless (just like today).
 But it didn’t take long for the supplement companies to jump on the bandwagon.
-Most of the major supplement companies produced some kind of supplement with ephedra (also called mau hang, the herbal form of ephedrine).
-I always preferred the “home made” version because it seemed to be more potent and reliable.
+Most of the major supplement brands produced some kind of supplement with ephedra (also called ma huang, the herbal form of ephedrine).
+But I always preferred the “home made” version because it seemed to be more potent and reliable.

 Then there were a few highly publicized heat stroke deaths that were related to the use of these before-mentioned ephedra supplements.
-The FDA banned all ephedra supplements, even though the research didn’t really back up their actions (caffeine and ephedrine seem to be well tolerated when used properly).1
+The FDA banned all of them, even though the research didn’t really back up their actions (caffeine and ephedrine seem to be well tolerated when used properly).1

-The 90′s ban didn’t affect ephedrine pills that I have always used for the stack.
+The 90’s ban didn’t affect ephedrine pills that I had always used for the stack.
 But other legal issues have come into play more recently (more on that a little later).

 Let me give you a few simple facts about how this supplement works.